EsotericSoftware/powermate/README.md

 ## Installation

+Download the latest version [here](https://github.com/EsotericSoftware/powermate/releases).

-For this software to work, the libusb-win32 driver needs to be installed for the PowerMate.
+Note that the libusb-win32 driver must be installed for the PowerMate.
 [Zadig](http://zadig.akeo.ie/) is the easiest way to do this.
-The latest version of the tool is [here](https://github.com/EsotericSoftware/powermate/releases).

 ## License